KnpLabs/DoctrineBehaviors/docs/translatable.md

 An extra feature allows you to proxy translated fields of a translatable entity.

-You can use it in the magic `__call` method of you translatable entity so that when you try to call `getName` (for example) it will return you the translated value of the name for current locale:
+You can use it in the magic `__call` method of your translatable entity so that when you try to call `getName` (for example) it will return you the translated value of the name for current locale:

 ```php